Value-form: Primitive exchange

 Initially, in primitive exchange, the form that economic value takes does not involve any prices, since what something is "worth" is very simply expressed in (a quantity of) some other good (an occasional barter relationship).
 Some scholars, such as Hans-Georg Backhaus, argue that for this reason value simply did not exist in societies where money was not used, or where it played only a marginal role.
 The old Friedrich Engels claimed that "in primitive communism value was unknown", because there was no regular commodity trade.

 Marx, though, acknowledged that product-values "of a sort" did exist in primitive economies, although value did not exist as a separate "thing" in such communities.
-Establishing "how much products were worth", he says, followed "customary practices", rather than purely a comparison with the value of other products, or reckoning with money; thus, the valuation of products was expressed in a different way (see also archaeology of trade).
+Establishing how much products were worth, he says, followed "customary practices", rather than purely a comparison with the value of other products, or reckoning with money; thus, the valuation of products was expressed in a different way (see also archaeology of trade).
 An "economy of labour-time" existed, although no supremely exact measures were available for work effort, time, storage and energy.
 All the time, that is, people knew quite well that their products had value, because it cost work-effort to replace them, and, consequently, they also valued their products.
-They could hardly afford to trade products on very unfavourable terms, because that would take them beyond the limits of their own available work-time; that mattered, because average labour productivity was low - it took a lot of time to produce food, clothing, shelter, tools and weapons.
+They could hardly afford to trade products on very unfavourable terms, because that would take them beyond the limits of their own available work-time; that mattered, because average labour productivity was low – it took a lot of time to produce food, clothing, shelter, tools and weapons.
 Whatever the trading custom was, it had to be at least compatible with survival requirements.
-If not, the custom would die out.
+If not, the custom would die out — because people died out.